The page has been translated by Gen AI.

 Export Log Group

-From the log group, you can export log data to Object Storage for log retention and log analysis.
-You can export log groups for log data in the same Account.
+You can export log data from a log group to Object Storage for log retention and analysis.
+You can also export log groups for log data that resides in the same account.

-To start exporting a log group, you need to create an Object Storage bucket to store the log data.
+To start exporting a log group, you must create an Object Storage bucket to store the log data.

-The log group export operation can take a long time depending on the amount of logs.
-When exporting a log group, you can reduce the export operation time by specifying a particular stream within the log group or by specifying a time range.
+Exporting a log group can take a long time depending on the amount of logs.
+When exporting a log group, you can reduce the export duration by specifying particular streams within the log group or by defining a time range.

-Log group export can only be executed one at a time on the same Account.
-To run another log group export, the current export task must be completed.
+Log group export can only be executed one at a time per account.
+To start another log group export, the ongoing export task must be completed.

-You can delete the log group export history after the export succeeds or after the export cancellation is completed.
-Canceling log group export does not delete the saved file of the exported log group.
-To delete the exported log group file, delete the stored file directly in Object Storage.
+You can delete a log group’s export history after the export succeeds or after the export cancellation is completed.
+Canceling a log group export does not delete the saved file exported from the log group.
+To delete the saved file exported from the log group, delete the stored file directly in Object Storage.

-In progressLog group export task is in progress.
+In progressThe log group export operation is in progress.

 CancelingCancelling the log group export task.
-If the cancel request fails, it will change to Failed state.
+If the cancellation request fails, it will be set to a Failed state.

 Table.
 Log Group Export Status